Heavy or large bust? Do you want to camouflage it or flaunt it?

 Aim to keep the eye moving - vertical detail, diagonal stripes, a soft line of ruffles all break up a solid line and minimize the top heavy figure.

-many cases it makes it possible to actually be able to wear something like a t-shirt ra.
+In fact, in many cases it makes it possible to actually be able to wear something as simple as a t-shirt which can be all revealing.
 Just make sure that you have a generous enough fit without it being baggy.

 You can stitch in a better quality pad for permanence in a soft jacket.